tomdeocales/News-Research-Tool/README.md

 - Embeddings use `@xenova/transformers` model `Xenova/all-MiniLM-L6-v2` (CPU).
 - Vector store is a simple JSON file under `data/`.
 Clear it by deleting `data/vectorstore.json`.
+- In production (Vercel), the app uses ephemeral storage - no persistence between requests.